csjoblom/epd-twitbot/README.md

 Dependencies
 ------------
-*   lxml - for html crawling/data grabbing
+*   lxml - for html crawling/data grabbing.
-*   sqlalchemy - for database interaction
+*   sqlalchemy - for database interaction. (currently configured for sqlite3)
-*   bpython(dev only) - used for deving in shell with autocompletion
+*   bpython(dev only) - used for deving in shell with autocompletion.

 You can install requirements automatically within a virtualenv by using pip install -r requirements.txt in the base directory of this project.